Facebook : California reveals Facebook probe, says social media company stonewalling investigation | MarketScreener

 In July, Facebook agreed to pay a record-breaking $5 billion fine to resolve a Federal Trade Commission probe into its privacy practices and said it would will boost safeguards on user data.

-(Reporting by Diane Bartz, David Shepardson and Paresh Dave; Editing by Lisa Shumaker)
+(This story corrects fifth paragraph to show that comment is from spokeswoman for the California attorney general, not from the attorney general)

-By Diane Bartz and David Shepardson
+By Diane Bartz and Paresh Dave